There's no single test for schizophrenia. The condition is usually diagnosed after assessment by a mental health specialist.

 Community mental health team

-If your GP thinks you may have schizophrenia, they will refer you to a community mental health team.
+If your GP thinks you may have schizophrenia, they will refer you to a community mental health team (CMHT).
 They support people with complex mental health conditions.

-A psychiatrist or a specialist nurse will carry out an assessment of your symptoms.
-They'll also want to know your personal history and current circumstances.
+A psychiatrist or a specialist nurse will assess your symptoms.
+They'll ask about your history and current circumstances.

 To make a diagnosis, most mental healthcare professionals use a diagnostic checklist.

-A diagnosis is usually made if you have experienced one or more of these regularly for a month:
+A diagnosis is usually made if you have experienced 1 or more of the following symptoms regularly for a month:

 - delusions